Why You Should Promote Your Blog on Facebook

 Creating a Facebook Page For Your Blog

 Personally, I really do recommend maintaining a Facebook page for your blog even though reaching your audience through these pages is harder than ever.
 There are ways to reach them anyway, and it doesn’t take much effort with all of the ways you can now fully automate and schedule your Facebook posts.
+Facebook is a free website, easily maintainable and pretty self explanatory.
+This also means that you don’t use free hosting sites for your blog, which could disrupt any of your work.
 Plus, let’s face it, you probably spend a good portion of your day on Facebook anyway, am I right?

 Creating a Facebook page for your blog is super easy, and it’s free too.
 Simply go to the Pages section of your Facebook account, which can be found in the left hand menu, and click on Create Page.